 We are keeping lanes open on the West Gate Freeway by doing road widening and other works on the road shoulder or in the centre.
 The West Gate Freeway has plenty of space to safely achieve this.

-To help plan your journey, you can find the latest updates for temporary and long-term disruptions on our travel disruptions map.
+To help plan your journey, you can find the latest updates for temporary and long-term disruptions on our travel disruptions page.
 New notifications are published daily, so make sure to check back regularly.

 Strict controls are in place to make sure construction noise is well managed and complies with EPA guidelines.
 We will: